gd1808/team-project-2188-swen-261-01-b/docs/DesignDoc.md

 with the WebCheckers application.

-![The WebCheckers Web Interface Statechart](user-interface.png)
+![The WebCheckers Web Interface Statechart](user-interface.png) (User interface statechart from first accessing the webpage to getting into a game)

 The first thing the user sees is the web application's home page.
 This page provides a link to the sign in page as well as the number of currently online users.